komali2/blog/content/posts/japan-2018.md

 TODO: Hotel info
 ### Exploring Dotonbouri <a id="dotonbouri-one">
 ## Nara <a id="nara"></a>
+En route to Kyoto from Osaka, stopping at [Nara](https://en.wikipedia.org/wiki/Nara) was a natural choice, especially as we hadn't activated our JR Passes yet and were still using local trains.
+It's famous for its (weirdly aggressive) deer, but far more impressive are its temples and old architecture.
+One of the coolest things we stumbled across in our half day there was the [Okumura Commemorative Museum](https://goo.gl/maps/gdiJmLU3mJQ2), a sort of earthquake technology showpiece with a gorgeous mix of modern and ancient Japanese architecture.
+The whole building is supported on an engineering firm's apparently patented earthquake-resistant support pillars, which you can see for yourself if you head beneath the building.

 ## Kyoto <a id="kyoto"></a>
 ## Tokyo <a id="tokyo"></a>